mirca/mirca.github.io-www/software/index.md

 Hello world!

-In recent years, I've been actively participating in developing open source software in the fields of financial signal processing, astronomy, and machine learning.
+In recent years, I've been actively participating in developing open source software, mostly in Python, R, and C++, for the fields of financial signal processing, astronomy, and machine learning.
 Below you can find a list of projects I've been contributing to.

 ### Financial Signal Processing
 * <a href="https://github.com/mirca/riskparity.py">riskparity.py</a>: A Python package